Z0rdak/Yet-Another-World-Protector/README.md

 - Special thanks to IVEN#2107 for the mod logo!
 - Special thanks to Reincarnaciya for the russian translation!
+- Special thanks to petersv5 aka. ptefar, for help porting flags to fabric!

 # License